mnfst/manifest/docs/custom-logic.md

 ### @AfterInsert

-You can define a method with any name in entity and mark it with @AfterInsert and TypeORM will call it after the entity is created.
+You can define a method with any name in entity and mark it with @AfterInsert.
+CASE will call it after the entity is created.

 ```js
 import { sendEmail } from '../scripts/send-email.ts